seahorn/crab/README.md

     cmake --build . --target install

 The `tests` directory contains many examples of how to build CFGs and compute invariants using different abstract domains.
-To run these tests
+To compile these tests
 type:

 	mkdir build && cd build